HardikChaudhary93/laravelAPI/README.md

 Extract this zip file in htdocs folder.

-Open Xampp server application by run as administrator.
+Open Xampp server application by run as administrator and press start button of Apache and Mysql.

 Now click this link: [Phpmyadmin](http://localhost/phpmyadmin/index.php)